Parotitis

 For Ductal Stones

-Small stones sometimes dislodge spontaneously with increased hydration and sour candy stimulation.
-Larger stones may require a minimally invasive procedure called sialendoscopy — a technique in which an ENT specialist passes a small camera and instruments through the duct to visualize and extract the stone without open surgery.
-Extracorporeal shock wave lithotripsy (similar to the technology used to break up kidney stones) provides another non-surgical option.
-When stones are large, numerous, or in difficult locations, open surgical removal remains the last resort.
+Small stones often dislodge on their own with increased hydration and saliva-stimulating sour candies.
+Larger stones may need a minimally invasive procedure called sialendoscopy, in which an ENT specialist passes a small camera and instruments through the duct to remove the stone without open surgery.
+Extracorporeal shock wave lithotripsy — similar to the technology used for kidney stones — is another non-surgical option.
+Open surgery is rarely needed and is reserved for stones that are large, numerous, or in difficult locations.
+Most patients see complete relief once the stone is gone.

 For Autoimmune and Chronic Conditions

 Managing autoimmune parotitis depends on the underlying diagnosis.
-Sjögren’s syndrome has no cure, but patients can manage dry mouth symptoms with saliva substitutes, prescription saliva-stimulating medications (pilocarpine, cevimeline), meticulous dental hygiene, frequent fluoride application, and regular dental follow-up to catch and treat early cavities.
-Immunosuppressive medications address the underlying immune dysfunction in severe cases.
+Sjögren’s syndrome does not have a cure, but symptoms are very manageable.
+Saliva substitutes, prescription saliva-stimulating medications (pilocarpine, cevimeline), careful dental hygiene, frequent fluoride application, and regular dental follow-ups all help patients keep their teeth healthy and stay comfortable.
+Immunosuppressive medications can help in more severe cases.
+Most patients with autoimmune parotitis maintain good quality of life with the right combination of care.

 When to See a Doctor

-- Swelling that develops rapidly (within hours) and accompanies high fever and severe pain
+- Swelling that develops rapidly (within hours) and comes with high fever and severe pain

 - Difficulty breathing or swallowing along with neck swelling